 What does a typical season look like?

-The Choir has a basic programme of about seven concerts each year, although corporate events, recordings and tours have often seen our demanding schedule rise to 15 or more engagements in a single season.
+The Choir has a basic programme of around four core concerts each year, although corporate events, recordings and tours have often seen our demanding schedule rise to 15 or more engagements in a single season.
 All members are expected to commit to singing in all our core concerts and to make themselves available for as many non-core events as possible.

 Does the Choir go on international tours?

 Yes – we aim to tour abroad every 2-3 years; recent trips have included engagements in Beirut (2003), Germany (2005, 2007, 2009) and Australia (2008).
 In the past we have sung in the USA, Hong Kong, Australia and New Zealand, Sweden, France, South Africa and more.
 In April 2014 the Choir gave a series of concerts in China and in 2017 there is a tour to the Netherlands.

 Do I have to audition to join the Choir?

 Yes – it is necessary to pass an audition, with further re-auditions every three years to ensure that the Choir maintains a high standard.
 We hold auditions at various times throughout the year.

 At your audition you will be asked to sing a short prepared piece (no more than 3 minutes long).
 Apart from length, there are no rules about your choice – it might be an extract from a choral work, a short aria, a folk song or anything else you feel comfortable singing.
 You will also be asked to sing scales or arpeggios, perform various musical tests and sight-read from a vocal score.
 Sight-reading needs to be of a good standard in order to cope with our demanding programme.